ImperialCollegeLondon/pyrealm/docs/source/users/demography/canopy.md

 closure heights, given a {class}`~pyrealm.demography.community.Community` instance and the required canopy gap fraction.

+THIS IS A TEST CHANGE TO CHECK JUPYTEXT BEHAVIOUR.

 The code below creates a simple community:

 ```{code-cell}